Sketching Why drawing skills are important

 Salvador Dali said about drawing.
 “Drawing is the honesty of the art.
 There is no possibility of cheating.
 It is either good or bad”

-Shown here, is a pencil sketch of Lucien Freud, the artist, from a photograph of his own self portrait in oils.
-I found it helpful to work from photos of old master drawings, found in old auction house catalogues and the antiques trade newspaper.
 Nowadays, the internet has almost endless quantities of copyright free images to work from.
 My other sketch here, was drawn in white ink on dark green paper, all freehand, from photos I had taken at Forest Hill in South London.
-Unlike my sketch book sketches, this is a finished work, and is now in my shop / gallery.
-Click on the photo if you would like to see more details.
+Unlike my sketch book sketches, this is a finished work, and was quickly sold from my shop / gallery.
+Click on the photo to see more latest works.

 If you’ve enjoyed this article, please add your comments below or sign up for my newsletter in your inbox, Till next time!
 Keep sketching.